Egypt Travel Insurance is highly recommended while traveling to Egypt for any purpose.

 Egypt is a country located in the northern tip of Africa.
 Many people also consider Egypt part of the Middle East.

-Most of Egypt is a desert.
-Fortunately, however, Egypt also has the world's longest river, the Nile.
+While most of Egypt is a desert, Egypt is fortunate to have the world's longest river, the Nile, flowing through to the Mediterranean Sea.
 More than 95 percent of the population of Egypt lives near the Nile River, which makes up only around 3 percent of the land.
 That makes it very densely populated, even more so than Bangladesh.
 Most of the population lives in major cities in the Delta area, such as Cairo, Alexandria and Giza, or the Suez Canal area.